+Asian Initiatives

-• Asian Initiatives - See Multicultural Program Area for full description of Asian Initiatives.
-In FF Y2010, this grant will focus efforts on a teen driving initiative.
-They will implement the pilot model to facilitate six workshops for parents, teen drivers and new Asian student's drivers who lack driving experience in the U.S.
+See Multicultural Program Area for full description of Asian Initiatives.
+In FF Y2011, the Asian American Community Services grant will focus efforts on a teen driving initiative.
+They facilitate six workshops for parents, teen drivers and new Asian student's drivers who lack driving experience in the U.S.